darbyluv2code/fullstack-angular-and-springboot/bonus-content/secure-https-communication/openssl-setup.md

     mkdir ssl-localhost
     ```

 4. Create a configuration file for the OpenSSL utility.

+    a.
+In the directory: `angular-ecommerce`

+    b.
+Create a new file named: `localhost.conf`

-Open a text editor and enter the following:
+4. Open the `localhost.conf` file and enter the following:
     ```
     [req]
     # Don't prompt the user when running openssl certificate generation